Court Martial (2020 film)

 Court Martial is a 2020 Indian Hindi-language web drama film directed by Sourabh Srivastava.
-The film stars Rajeev Khandelwal, Saksham Dayma and Swapnil Kotiwar in the main lead roles.
+The film stars Rajeev Khandelwal, Saksham Dayma and Swapnil Kotriwar in the main lead roles.
 The film script was based on the teleplay written by Swadesh Deepak in the 1980s.
 The film follows the role of Bikash Roy who is an extremely sharp minded defensive lawyer goes into deep ideology to bring the shocking revelation and truth behind the brutal assault of a senior army officer by a junior ranked army personnel.
 The film is set on the backdrop of military court.
 The film was released on ZEE5 on 6 May 2020.